deanishe/alfred-workflow/_sources/tutorial_1.txt

 Part 1: A Basic Pinboard Workflow
 =================================

-In which we build an Alfred Workflow to view recent posts to `Pinboard.in <https://pinboard.in/>`_.
+In which we build an Alfred workflow to view recent posts to `Pinboard.in <https://pinboard.in/>`_.

 .. note::

-    To use Workflows, you must own Alfred's
+    To use workflows, you must own Alfred's
     `Powerpack <https://buy.alfredapp.com/>`_.

 Creating a new Workflow
 =======================

-First, create a new, blank Workflow in Alfred 2's Preferences, under the **Workflows** tab:
+First, create a new, blank workflow in Alfred 2's Preferences, under the **Workflows** tab:

 .. image:: _static/screen1_blank_workflow.png